numberplates/plateit-api-docs/fundamentals/webhooks.md

 ## Webhook Authenticity

-Plateit includes a digital signature in each webhook request to ensure authenticity and integrity.
+Plateit includes a digital signature in each webhook request to ensure authenticity.
 The signature, a hexadecimal string, is found in the incoming `Signature` header.

 To verify a webhook's authenticity, use your company's secret key to generate a hash-based message authentication code (HMAC) and compare it to the signature.
 The steps are: